jorzel/hashnode/cmb4zodbr000709lec60841nz.md

 ## Naive Approach

-The first approach could be to use simple `modulo` function to determine a server node based on an incoming key.
+The first approach could be to use simple `modulo` function to determine a server node based on an incoming hash of incomming key.

 ```python
 class NaiveSharding: